julianandrews/gddns/README.md

 default this is `/var/cache/gddns`.
 This can be overridden in `config.toml`, or by command line option.

-Files in the cache directory can be deleted if the cache gets out of sync, in which case, gddns will send an update request the next time it is run.
+Files in the cache directory can be deleted if the cache gets out of sync.
+In that case, gddns will send an update request the next time it is run.

 ## Usage